7. Station Defined Frames#

 s let modellers

-relationship is established, the resulting frame is automatically recalculated
+that relationship is established, the resulting frame is automatically recalculated

 whenever the the stations moved (e.g. due to scaling, warping, shear, etc.).